-Tahiti and French Polynesia are a popular honeymoon destination for those looking for a once in a lifetime experience.
-Crystal clear waters, white sand beaches with palm trees, water bungalows, and amazing corals are only some of the things these islands have to offer.
+Tahiti and French Polynesia are popular honeymoon destinations for those looking for a once-in-a-lifetime experience.
+Crystal-clear waters, white sand beaches with palm trees, water bungalows, and amazing corals are only some of the things these islands have to offer.

 Here we’ll have a look at some of the main things you need to consider when planning your honeymoon to Tahiti and French Polynesia.